 Within this recipe post you’ll make healthy turkey meatball skewers that are super moist.
 Plus you’ll learn why you add eggs to meatballs, meat loafs and burgers (you may not have known about that last one).
 Surprisingly it’s not to moisten them.

 Family traditions and food often go hand in hand; even if it’s just a meal that’s part of an event or get together.
 My friends and family almost always do potlucks.
 It’s so much more fun when there’s more food involved, such as these Zucchini and Turkey Meatball Skewers.
-Whether is the just finished Super Bowl or upcoming award shows, we always find an excuse to share food.

 One tradition I had for years was to make a green been casserole for every holiday.
 I’ve since passed that duty on to my nephew who was more than ecstatic to take on the task.
 As I food blogger I’m cooking a wider range of new recipes, with traditional family favorites that I rotate.

 These Turkey Meatball Skewers are new creation that may just become a family favorite.
 They’re healthy and packed full of flavor, with just a handful of ingredients.
 Ground turkey is high in lean protein, while being low in saturated fat.
 Zucchini adds color and flavor to these turkey meatball skewers.

 To make these meatballs extra flavorful and moist I used RAGÚ® Chunky Roasted Garlic Pasta Sauce.
 First brown the turkey meatballs in a pan so they hold they’re shape, then add caramelized onions and Ragu’s sauce and simmer until fully cooked.

 Once coated in the sauce, alternate turkey meatballs on skewers with cooked zucchini slices.
 You can dip skewers in extra sauce as well.